BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 - `types.boolean` - Boolean values
 - `types.json` - JSON objects

-If you would rather hardcode values such as contract name or address in your task then your more than welcome but you will need to change them each time you call the task.

 ```typescript
 import { task, types } from "hardhat/config";
 import { HardhatRuntimeEnvironment } from "hardhat/types";